Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Huber’s Bistro: kid-friendly restaurant with playground

-Huber’s Bistro in kid-friendly Dempsey has one of the loveliest shady playgrounds near a restaurant for kids.
+Huber’s Bistro in Dempsey has one of the loveliest shady playgrounds near a restaurant for kids.
 The playground with slides and swings (surrounded by a safety fence) is right next door to Huber’s Bistro.
 This kid-friendly restaurant offers great Swiss-German beer and food (prepared with meat from the butchery next door) and is great for a lazy weekend brunch or early family dinner.
 Try their Charcuterie Platter or the 21 Day Dry-Aged Burger.
 There’s also some space for prams if parked al fresco.
-There’s no kids’ menu but you can order a small portion from the famous Sausage Menu; try a pair of Wienerli and potato salad (you can swap this for fries).
-Do note, though, that Huber’s Bistro doesn’t open on a Monday and only from 11am on weekdays (opens from 9:30am on weekends).
+Their kid’s menu only has four options including Cheese Tortellini with Tomato Sauce and Chicken Scnitzel with French Fries.
+Alternatively, you can order a small portion from the famous Sausage Menu; try a pair of Wienerli and potato salad (you can swap this for fries).
+Do note, that Huber’s Bistro doesn’t open on a Monday and only from 11am on weekdays (opens from 9:30am on weekends).
 Book here now.

 Read More: Kids Eat Free Deals in SG